lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 > #### SEARCH CONTINUES
 > ...author and illustrator whose fanciful stories...
-> ...name Marion Marigold, wwas last seen by a...
+> ...name Marion Marigold, was last seen by a...
 > ...m Friday getting into a carriage after a late

 _(handwritten below)_